 Tax may seem complex, but it’s one of those things that you need to spend time getting to grips with and once you’ve done that, you’ll be able to tackle your taxes year after year with far less stress.

-In the next three sections, we’ll explain the basics when it comes to business expenses, how to take care of your income tax, and National Insurance.
+In the next three sections, we’ll explain the basics when it comes to business expenses and how to take care of your income tax and National Insurance contributions.